Data refinement tuning

 Chunk settings

-ZBrain provides two distinct chunking approaches for both options:
+ZBrain provides three distinct chunking approaches for both options:

 • Automatic: This option is recommended for users unfamiliar with the process.
 ZBrain will automatically set chunk and preprocessing rules based on best practices.